2 Unlimited: Reunions (2009–2012)

-Comeback (2012–2016)
+Comeback (2012–present)

 On 11 July 2012, it was announced that Ray & Anita would be working again with Belgian producer De Coster under the name 2 Unlimited.

 On 30 March 2013, Slijngaard and Doth performed their first full concert as 2 Unlimited with their band in Belgium at Antwerps Sportpaleis.

 The duo released a remixed version of their very first single, "Get Ready for This", on 28 October 2013.
 The song was remixed by DJ Steve Aoki and was included on their Greatest Hits album.

 In 2014, 2 Unlimited gave concerts at ten festivals that together made up Acceleration 2014, which combined top class car and bike racing with music and entertainment.

 On 20 April 2016, 2 Unlimited announced that Doth was leaving the band at the end of 2016 to embark on a solo career.
 Doth was to be replaced by another singer, whose identity was not revealed right away.

-Introduction of Kim (2016–present)

 On 13 August 2016, Kim Vergouwen was revealed as Doth's replacement via Slijngaard's Facebook page.

-On 9 August 2020, 2 Unlimited performed at the third annual Dance Music Festival in Kielce, Poland.